Table of Contents

 The success of any political campaign or advocacy effort relies heavily on the ability to build and maintain relationships with key players in the community.
 A field organizer will establish and maintain relationships with volunteers, voters, stakeholders, and community leaders.

 At the end of the day, relationship building is all about building bridges and finding common ground.
-Taking the time to truly understand the needs and concerns of the community better equips a field organizer to develop effective strategies and mobilize support for their candidate or cause.
+Taking the time to truly understand the community’s needs and concerns better equips a field organizer to develop effective strategies and mobilize support for their candidate or cause.

 What hard skills do field organizers need?